Karbala provincial headquarters raid: The raid

-The attack was perpetrated by "nine to 12 militants posing as an American security team ... [who] traveled in black GMC Suburban vehicles — the type used by U.S. government convoys — had American weapons, wore new U.S. military combat fatigues, and spoke English."
+The attack was perpetrated by "nine to 12 militants posing as an American security team ... [who] traveled in black GMC Suburban vehicles—the type used by U.S. government convoys—had American weapons, wore new U.S. military combat fatigues, and spoke English."
 According to one Iraqi official, the militant team was led by a blond-haired man.
 The attack occurred as the U.S. military continued preparations to leave.
 About 30 U.S. troops were inside the compound at the time.

 After being waved through the last of three checkpoints defended by Iraqi security forces at around 17:45, the militants parked their (at least) five SUVs near the city's Provisional Joint Coordination Center (PJCC) main building.
 The attackers' convoy divided upon arrival, with some vehicles parking at the back of the main building others parking in front.
 The commandos first used homemade explosive to burn the two security vehicles outside.
 Then they entered the building using fragmentation grenades in an attempt to isolate the two officers.
 They then stormed into a room the Americans used as a barracks room, attacking with grenades and small arms fire.
-Once the soldiers in the room were isolated they proceeded to capture two U.S. soldiers, 1LT Jacob Noel Fritz and CPT Brian Scott Freeman.
+Once the soldiers in the room were isolated they proceeded to capture two U.S. soldiers, 1LT Jacob Noal Fritz and CPT Brian Scott Freeman.
 They pulled two more soldiers, PFC Shawn Patrick Falter and SPC Jonathan Bryan Chism out of an armored humvee, at the entrance.
-One soldier, PVT Jonathon Miles Millican, died by jumping on a grenade: which allowed the other three to only be wounded when the grenade thrown by insurgents exploded in the barracks room on the first floor of the building.
+One soldier, PVT Jonathon Miles Millican, died by jumping on a grenade, which allowed the other three to only be wounded when the grenade thrown by insurgents exploded in the barracks room on the first floor of the building.
 Three U.S. humvees were damaged by separate explosions in the raid.
 No Iraqi policemen or soldiers were injured in the raid, as the insurgents specifically targeted the U.S. soldiers in the compound.

 At approximately 18:00, the insurgents broke off the attack and left the compound with their prisoners, heading east toward neighbouring Babil province.
 Shortly after crossing the Euphrates River, the militants, who were then being followed by U.S. attack helicopters, shot their four captives and abandoned five vehicles along with uniforms, equipment, and a rifle.
 Three soldiers were found later by Iraqi police with gunshot wounds to their chests near Bu-Alwan, a village close to Mahawil.
-Three were already dead (two handcuffed together in the back of one of the SUVs and the other on the ground) and the fourth showed up at nearby hospital with a gunshot wound to the head.
+Three were already dead (two handcuffed together in the back of one of the SUVs and the other on the ground) and the fourth showed up at a nearby hospital with a gunshot wound to the head.
 On the day of the attack, the U.S. military reported only that five soldiers were killed while "repelling the attack."
 The full details of the attack, including the militants' penetration of the PJCC compound and the capture of four of the five soldiers, were not released until a week later.